wangxianyu7/ANTARESS/Docs/source/Fixed_files/notebooks.rst

 Motivation
 ----------

-Notebooks allow you to run a simplified version of the ``ANTARESS`` workflow.
-Their purpose is to help you familiarize with ``ANTARESS``.
+Notebooks allow you to run simplified versions of the ``ANTARESS`` workflow.
+Their purpose is to help you familiarize with ``ANTARESS`` and run preliminary analyses.
 To exploit the workflow to its full capabilities, run its executable with the `configuration files <https://obswww.unige.ch/~bourriev/antaress/doc/html/Fixed_files/installation.html>`_.

 How to